-It is noted that the design has been simplified and the size and massing and ridge height reduced accordingly which has overcome initial concerns to a large extent.
-Likewise the separation distance between the new build and the boundary with No 21 has been increased.
+The design of the dwelling is identical to the last submission 12/00582/FUL.
+It is noted that the design was simplified and the size and massing and ridge height reduced accordingly which overcome previous concerns to a large extent.
+Likewise the separation distance between the new build and the boundary with No.21 has been increased.

-In terms of the conservation area setting etc the Conservation Officer is much more content with this proposal.
+In terms of the conservation area setting the Conservation Officer has no concerns.

-The proposal has been amended to reduce the height and mass of the revised dwelling so that it more closely reflects that approved at appeal albeit in a modified location.
-Due to the steep change in the topography of the site the dwelling is not considered to have an unduly detrimental impact upon the streetscene as it would be partially screened from Bolton Lane by the existing converted public house.
+The proposal closely reflects that approved at appeal albeit in a modified location.
+Due to the topography of the site the dwelling is not considered to have an unduly detrimental impact upon the streetscene as it would be partially screened from Bolton Lane by the existing converted public house.
 The new front boundary treatment; high brick wall and gates, have been erected as part of the re-development of the public house which also screens the development site from the street.